- Chronic gastritis occurs when your stomach lining becomes inflamed. It can be painless or cause dull, persistent stomach pain.

 - Chronic gastritis usually gets better with treatment, but may require ongoing monitoring.

-Your stomach lining, or mucosa, contains glands that produce stomach acid and an enzyme called pepsin.
-Your stomach acid breaks down food and pepsin breaks down protein.
-The acid in your stomach is strong enough to damage your stomach, so your stomach lining also secretes mucus to protect itself.
+Your stomach lining, or mucosa, has glands that produce stomach acid and other important compounds.
+One example is the enzyme pepsin.
+While your stomach acid breaks down food and protects you from infection, pepsin breaks down protein.
+The acid in your stomach is strong enough to damage your stomach.
+So, your stomach lining secretes mucus to protect itself.

 - upper abdominal pain

 The following can irritate the lining of your stomach and lead to chronic gastritis:

 - long-term use of certain medications, such as aspirin and ibuprofen

 - certain illnesses, such as diabetes or kidney failure